eclipse-tycho/tycho/tycho-extras/tycho-p2-extras-plugin/src/test/resources/publisher/testProject/README.txt

     Note: The implementation of PublishFeatureAndBundlesMojo allows to configure some parameters which are passed to the FeaturesAndBundlesPublisher.
 The configurable parameters are:
     -metadataRepositoryLocation, -artifactRepositoryLocation, -sourceLocation, -compress, -append,
-    -publishArtifacts, -append, -reusePack200Files.
+    -publishArtifacts.
 As an example the testProject/pom.xml has configured -compress as 'false' which lead to the published content content/artifacts.xml instead of content/artifacts.jar.
     Not configured parameters are filled with the default values specified in the